phoebe-project/phoebe-project.org/README.md

 ## Updating News Entries

 News entries are defined in `newsStoriesDicts` variable in [news.jsx](./src/news.jsx).
 To add a new article, add a dictionary to the TOP of this list, copying the format of other existing entries.
 Pay particular attention to making sure all commas exist correctly (and test locally before deploying).
-The `pinned` key in the dictionary will determine whether any given entry will also be shown on the top of the homepage.
-Set this to true, if desired, but remember to set it to false after the article is no longer timely.
-The `content` must be wrapped in an outer `<div>` element.
+The `pinnedDays` key in the dictionary will determine how long the given entry will also be shown on the top of the homepage.
+If not provided, this will default to 30 days.
+NOTE: the `content` must be wrapped in an outer `<div>` element.

 ## Workshops